mankenavenkatesh/PerformanceTesting/gatlingtuts/README.md

 4. open record.sh, select har file from drop down.
 5. start recording the request.
 Recorder will convert har request to scala simulations.
 6. run gataling.sh to run the scala simulations.
+7. go through the simulated gatling script to understand how to write scala scripts.

 Website